Drumshanbo Gunpowder Irish Gin approached us to design a gin tray for Ashford Castle that would be used to serve their gin experience.

 Steve Shortt is a professional sales coach, business mentor and entrepreneur.
 Having initially designed a branding package and website for his personal brand we were tasked with creating an educational day to day vlog of Steve.

 Entitled "Daily Shortts" these Vlogs were created using footage shot in Lyon and France by Steve and his team.
 Using Adobe Premier Pro and Adobe After Effects we created an individual style and theme for the Vlog.
 In the initial series of Vlogs, we created 33 episodes.

 Using up-tempo quirky music and fast stylistic cuts we created an informative yet exciting series of Vlogs.

-The menus are laser cut from birch plywood with quirky/factual information about the various types of beer that is served at Brickyard laser cut into the back of the menu.
-The handle is made from hand cut, terracota colour, leather which is secured and finished by hand on each menu.
+The menus are laser cut from birch plywood with information, both factual and quirky, about the various types of beer that are served at Brickyard.
+The handle is made from hand cut, terracotta colour leather which is secured and finished by hand on each menu.
 The paper cover is a cement colour (a nod to the brick once again) with 'fine linen' embossing and hand finished with beeswax to ensure longevity.